bladehliu/chuning/cubeflow.md

 ### **Problem Statement**

 Modern robotics generates **vast amounts of multi-modal data** from cameras, LiDAR, IMU sensors, and other sources.
-Existing solutions (e.g., ROS1/2) rely on legacy message-passing architectures, leading to data inefficiencies, high latency, and lack of AI-driven optimization.
+Efficient, end-to-end robotic data management remains an open problem.
-CubeFlow addresses these issues by introducing a next-generation robotic dataflow system.
+CubeFlow addresses it by introducing a next-generation robotic dataflow system.

 ### **Solution**